 The dynamism of the gridshell's lighting scheme carries through to the landscape.
 Long-life ceramic metal halide lamps and 4000K LED neon replacement fixtures accentuate the hotel's swooping forms, creating a tight, swerving entry sequence that gives guests the feeling that they're speeding down the F1 raceway.

-- The gridshell structure is a fresh take on the idea of the media screen.
+Jury Comments: It's an interesting integration of technology and aesthetics to solve multiple lighting requirements. • The gridshell structure is a fresh take on the idea of the media screen.